Rayman Raving Rabbids 2: Nintendo DS story

 The Nintendo DS version of the game features a similar storyline with a few differences.
 The Wii version shows how Rayman invades the Rabbids HQ in disguise, while the DS storyline explains how Rayman followed the Rabbids to Earth and learns on how the Rabbids plan to act like humans.
 He then decides to help the humans by following the Rabbids on each area of the world (i.e. USA, Europe, Asia, etc.) by collecting information and evidence on the Rabbids antics and behavior.
 While remarking that the Rabbids are too stupid to understand the world and its culture, he still knows that they are a dangerous threat.
 He then gives the info to the humans to help prevent any more Rabbid attacks in the future at the end of story mode, which happened again.

 Development

 Previews and marketing

 The original teaser trailer is a parody of the trailer for the 2007's Transformers film.
 As with other games in the Raving Rabbids series, Ubisoft released a number of humorous promotional videos entitled "Around the World", featuring Rabbids in a number of locations such as Japan; France; and Leipzig, Germany.
 Featuring the music of Around the World by Daft Punk.

 Reception

 Rayman Raving Rabbids 2 received mixed to positive reviews as well as slightly less praise in comparison to its predecessor, with a 68% GameRankings average (Rayman Raving Rabbids had a 76% GameRankings average).
 IGN dismissed the game as disappointing, as they felt the core games were less enjoyable than those in the first.
 GameSpot stated that despite not being nearly as captivating as the first game, it also has its quality moments.

+During the 11th Annual Interactive Achievement Awards, Raving Rabbids 2 received a nomination for "Family Game of the Year" by the Academy of Interactive Arts & Sciences.